 Depth and Spacing: Bulb size determines planting depth.
 Large bulbs such as Globemaster should be planted 5 to 6” deep, while smaller bulbs like drumstick alliums are only planted 3” deep.
 For best results, follow plant-specific instructions on the package or on our website.

 Planting Tips: With alliums, there’s no need to worry about deer, squirrels or voles.
 They don’t like the onion taste of allium bulbs and almost always leave them alone.

 To watch our allium planting video, click HERE.

 Alliums usually produce leaves a month or more before they send up a flower bud.
 With some species, the foliage starts to yellow and die back before the flowers have finished blooming.
 To help hide this fading foliage, plant the bulbs among other plants that will cover the dying leaves.
 Good companions for alliums include hosta, astilbe and perennial geranium.

 Expect to see lots of pollinators when your alliums are in bloom.
 These bulbs are an excellent addition to any sort of habitat garden.

 Like their vegetable garden relatives, alliums are rarely troubled by pests or disease.
 Deer and pesky rodents aren't interested.

 Most alliums are perennials.
 If the species you are planting is winter hardy and the bulbs are well-suited to the growing conditions in your yard, they will usually return to bloom again.

-Alliums that grow from bulbs use their foliage to produce energy for next year’s flowers.
-It’s important to allow the foliage to die back naturally.
-Once it has withered, it can be removed with a gentle tug.
+Alliums that grow from bulbs need their foliage to produce energy for next year’s flowers.
+This is why it's important to allow allium foliage to die back naturally.
+Once it has withered, it can usually be removed with a gentle tug.
 When herbaceous alliums have finished blooming, use scissors or hedge shears to trim off the spent flowers.
 This will keep the plants looking neat and may encourage a second flush of flowers.